YashodyaDKW/Data-Analysis--Dashboard/README.md

 - Explore sales over time
 - Investigate review score distribution and its relationship with other variables
 - Create bar charts, line plots, , Scatterplots and Filled map to illustrate trends and patterns
 - Highlight key findings using dashboards in Power BI

+## Dashboard 1
+![